 Rogers defined empathy as:

 [the perception of] the internal frame of reference of another with accuracy and with the emotional components and meanings which pertain thereto as if one were the person, but without ever losing the "as if" condition (Rogers, 1959, p.
 210-211).

 It’s going beyond recognizing another’s situation; it’s being able to imagine oneself inhabiting it.

-Rogers demonstrated the concept in the form of the first-ever-published therapy transripts.
+Rogers demonstrated the concept in the form of the first-ever-published therapy transcripts.
 It was a risk.
-By willfully exposing the clunkiness of therapeutic dialogue, full of “ums” and “uhhuhs” and “yeahs,” he made himself (and other therapists) vulnerable.
-He had to admit that, just anyone else, his intuitive empathic understanding was imperfect, and that he often had to fumble to accurately comprehend his clients, sometimes getting them entirely wrong and requiring correction.
+By willfully exposing the clunkiness of therapeutic dialogue, full of “ums” and “uh-huhs” and “yeahs,” he made himself (and other therapists) vulnerable.
+He had to admit that, just like anyone else, his intuitive empathic understanding was imperfect, and that he often had to fumble to accurately comprehend his clients, sometimes getting them entirely wrong and requiring correction.

 But he also revealed something important about empathic communication.
 It does require the therapist to reflect the client’s statements, but this should not be done through literal repetition.
 Rather the therapist should affirm the content of what's expressed with imagination, acceptance, and genuine understanding.
 This can’t be faked.